What is a Kitchen Operations Checklist?

 2. Food/ Kitchen Service Preparation

 Food safety should be a top priority in every kitchen.
 Focusing on food safety protects consumers from foodborne illnesses and businesses from getting sued or shut down.
 Restaurants, hotels, and other commercial kitchens should take preventative procedures such as ensuring that kitchen staff adheres to all hygiene and safety procedures.
-Dishes should also be prepared according to standard recipes and served in a timely and appealing manner.
+Using a kitchen operations checklist ensures that food safety protocols are carefully followed.

 3. Kitchen Cleaning